DCC-EX/mkdocs-test/docs/products/ex-commandstation/accessories/00-accessories.md

 Once you go beyond just wanting to run trains, and want to control turnouts, signals, and potentially automate other various parts of your layout, you will need to know how to connect accessories to your Command Station.

-This includes our other products such as EX-FastClock, EX-IOExpander, and EX-Turntable.
+This includes our other products such as EX-FastClock, EX-IOExpander, EX-SensorCAM, and EX-Turntable.

 ## Accessory Types

-There are generally three ways accessories can be controlled by your Command Station:
+There are generally three ways accessories can be connected to and controlled by your Command Station:

 - I2C
 - Serial